Florida health care facilities evacuate patients after Ian - NewsBreak

 Related

-FORT MYERS, Florida — Days after the skies cleared and the winds died down in Florida, Hurricane Ian's effects persisted Monday, as people faced another week without power and others were being rescued from homes inundated with lingering floodwaters.
-Frustrations mounted in the path the storm cut through Florida, and the hurricane's remnants, now a nor'easter, weren't done with the U.S. The mid-Atlantic and Northeast coasts were getting flooding rains....
+FORT MYERS, Fla.
+(AP) — Days after the skies cleared and the winds died down in Florida, Hurricane Ian's effects persisted Monday, as people faced another week without power and others were being rescued from homes inundated with lingering floodwaters.
+Ten additional deaths were blamed on the storm in...

 Florida deputy, one of department's youngest, fatally shot